 Compliance with these limits is monitored daily by the Risk Department, that is also responsible for monitoring the geographical concentration by country and region.
-The Executive Committee monitors monthly compliance with the limits and with the composition of the portfolio.
+Risk Function reports monthly in the Finance & Risk Report on compliance with the limits, as well as the composition of the portfolio.